 Having navigated these waters ourselves, pondering over whether to opt for mortgage or rent and its effect on our purse strings, it’s something we’re intimately familiar with.
 Interestingly enough, do you know that average monthly mortgage repayments can actually work out cheaper than rent for similar properties?
 We’ve dedicated hours upon hours delving into this topic to demystify it and offer clear, practical advice.

 So, what is mortgage vs rent?
 Our guide aims to spotlight essential considerations impacting your finances, empowering you with the knowledge to choose confidently between buying or renting.
 Are you eager to delve deeper?
-Let’s continue!”
+Let’s continue!

 What is the Difference Between Rent and Mortgage?

 In contrast, a mortgage constitutes a loan procured to purchase land or property.
-The debtor consents to repay this loan incrementally, along with a pre-decided interest rate.
+The borrower consents to repay this loan incrementally, along with a pre-decided interest rate.
 Regular mortgage payments can fluctuate based on interest rates and other terms agreed with the lender.

 While both necessitate an established monthly payment, only mortgages permit individuals to accumulate equity in a house over time.